Postmodern feminism: Criticism

 Modernist critics have put a focus on the themes of relativism and nihilism as defined by postmodernism.
 They believe that through abandoning the values of Enlightenment thought postmodern feminism "precludes the possibility of liberating political action."
 This concern can be seen in critics such as Meaghan Morris, who have argued that postmodern feminism runs the risk of undercutting the basis of a politics of action based upon gender difference, through its very anti-essentialism.
 Alison Assiter published the book Enlightened Women (1995) to critique postmodernists and postmodern feminists alike, saying that there should be a return to Enlightenment values and modernist feminism.
 Gloria Steinem has also criticized feminist theory, and especially postmodernist feminist theory, as being overly academic, where discourse that is full of jargon and inaccessible is helpful to no one.

+However, the very term "postmodernism" has been criticised by some theorists who have themselves been labelled as postmodern feminists: Butler, for example, rejects it as too vague to be meaningful.
+They argue that the term brings together a series of sometimes contradictory thoughts so that it is easier to disqualify them.